ericbrooke/setup_ruby_rails/README.md

     source ~/.bashrc
 fi
 ```
+This helps to ensure there is one place where all the BASH setup for each new terminal screen follows

 ## Step 6 - A + B - Copy Bash features into a current user account